wp-plugins/si-contact-form/trunk/readme.txt

 Security:
 --------
- * It has very tight security, stops spammer tricks.
+ * It has very tight security, stops all automated spammers.
  * Akismet spam protection support.
  * Spam checks E-mail address input from common spammer tactics... prevents spammer forcing to:, cc:, bcc:, newlines, and other E-mail injection attempts to spam the world.